Employer Shared Responsibility Affordability Calculation: 2024

-- Box 1, W2: employers calculate affordability based on the wages paid to the employee.
+Employers calculate affordability based on the wages paid to the employee multiplied by the current affordability percentage.
 Employers must use current year W2 wages (rather than from a prior year) which may be difficult to apply when making the offer of coverage at the beginning of the year rather than at the end when the W2 is generated.

 These safe harbors are all optional.
 Employers can choose to use one or more of the safe harbors for all employees or any reasonable category of employees, provided it is done on a consistent basis.
 Reasonable categories include specified job categories, salaried vs. hourly, geographic location and other bona fide business criteria.

-Applicable Large Employers (ALEs) should take note that the affordability calculation will decrease from 9.83% in 2021 to 9.61% in 2022.
-This change will affect all offers of coverage for plan years that begin on or after January 1, 2022.
+Applicable Large Employers (ALEs) should take note that the affordability calculation will decrease from 9.12% in 2023 to 8.39% in 2024.
+This is another substantial decrease and will affect all offers of coverage for plan years that begin on or after January 1, 2024.
 While evaluating affordability, ALEs should determine their acceptable level of risk while considering safe harbors for offers of health insurance for employees.

 The information provided is a summary of laws and regulations relating to employee benefit plan compliance.
 This information should not be construed as legal advice.
 In all cases, employers should consult with their own legal counsel.